Aventus-Network-Services/avn-api/README.md

   // Return a signer object that can sign messages: const MY_SIGNER = avnSdk.signer;

-  // `userAddress` is ommited because the sdk can calculate it based on the SURI const api = await avnSdk.apis()
+  // `userAddress` is omitted because the sdk can calculate it based on the SURI const api = await avnSdk.apis()

   // MULTI USER SETUP WITH REMOTE SIGNING